At a Glance

 ✨Ask Insightful Questions

-Prepare thoughtful questions about the company's projects and future directions in computational design.
-This shows your genuine interest in the role and helps you gauge if the company aligns with your career goals.
+Prepare thoughtful questions about the team, projects, and company culture.
+This shows your genuine interest in the role and helps you determine if the company is the right fit for you.